Locally Simultaneous Inference: Deferred proofs

 \subsection{Proof of Theorem \ref{thm:gauss_seq_winner}}

-The proof essentially follows by applying Theorem \ref{thm:local_posi_main} after specifying an appropriate acceptance region $A_\nu(\mu)$.
+The proof essentially follows by applying Theorem \ref{thm:refined}.
 The bulk of the proof applies to both the problem of inference on the winner and the file-drawer problem.
 Towards the end we specialize the analysis to the individual problems.

 We let

 The validity of this set follows directly by the definition of $q^{\nu}([m])$:

 Using the above choice of $A_\nu(\mu)$ we can write